-Billy has played a key role in selecting and carefully blending Whiskies of different ages and taste profiles at Jameson for nearly ten years.
-And as if collaborating on the world’s best selling Irish Whiskey wasn’t enough, he’s also had a hand in other Irish gems, like Redbreast, Green Spot, Yellow Spot, and others, altogether well over 60 products!
+Billy has played a key role in selecting and carefully blending Whiskeys of different ages and taste profiles at Jameson for nearly ten years.
+And as if collaborating on the world’s best-selling Irish Whiskey wasn’t enough, he’s also had a hand in other Irish gems, like Redbreast, Green Spot, Yellow Spot, and others, altogether well over 60 products!

 So how does one become a Master Blender?
 Well, it’s certainly true that there’s no such thing as a straightforward career path.
 For Billy, it started nearly 40 years ago when he became a trainee accountant at the distillery.
 Later, he left the ledgers and balance sheets behind to get involved in the production, where he gradually built up enough experience and knowledge to become a Master Blender.

-Billy kindly took time out of his busy schedule for an early morning chat about Whiskey and flavours.
-His apparent passion for Whiskey was amazing, and made Uncle Flaviar want to imbibe an extra dram of Jameson that day, so make sure to have one on hand before you read on.
+Billy kindly took time out of his busy schedule for an early morning chat about Whiskey and flavors.
+His apparent passion for Whiskey was amazing and made Uncle Flaviar want to imbibe an extra dram of Jameson that day, so make sure to have one on hand before you read on.

 1. How would you describe Jameson to the Dalai Lama?